asakaidev/Reflect/README.md

 1. Download the repo and extract it wherever you want

- 2. Open up the folder and run the batch files for the dependencies if on windows. else use npm install
+ 2. Open up the folder and Install the dependencies

-3. After it has downloaded all the dependencies click on start.bat (Or open the folder in the command prompt and do node Main.js)
+3. After it has downloaded all the dependencies click on start.bat if on windows or cd in the folder and type "node Main.js" ( without the quotes)

 4. Enter the necessary info for it to clone (Your account's token , The server to be cloned's ID and the target server's ID)